Khushipathak12/Khushipathak12/README.md

 #### Hello everyone,
 I have worked as Research Intern at IIITDM,Jabalpur.
-I am even have a upcoming SDE Internship at BNY Mellon.
+I even have a upcoming SDE Internship at BNY Mellon.